-On January 6, 2020, the Company's subsidiary FLRish, Inc. was served with a complaint filed by plaintiff and putative class representative Ms. Gia Calhoun.
-The complaint, filed on December 17, 2019 in the U.S. Federal District Court for the Northern District of California (the "Court"), alleges violations of the Telephone Consumer Protection Act ("TCPA"), and seeks class certification with respect to a group of individual plaintiffs alleged to be similarly situated to Ms. Calhoun.
+In January, 2020, the Company's subsidiary FLRish, Inc. ("FLRish") was served with a complaint filed by plaintiff and putative class representative Ms. Gia Calhoun.
+The complaint, filed in December, 2019 in the U.S. Federal District Court for the Northern District of California (the "Court"), alleges violations of the Telephone Consumer Protection Act ("TCPA"), and seeks class certification with respect to a group of individual plaintiffs alleged to be similarly situated to Ms. Calhoun.
 The Company believes that the complaint fails to state any claim upon which relief can be granted, and that it has meritorious defenses to the alleged causes of action.
 The Company further believes that Ms. Calhoun's allegations fail to adequately represent the claims of any alleged class of similarly situated plaintiffs.
-On April 6, 2020, the Company filed a motion to stay all proceedings in the matter pending a ruling by the U.S. Supreme Court in the case Barr v.
+In April, 2020, the Company filed a motion to stay all proceedings in the matter pending a ruling by the U.S. Supreme Court in the case Barr v.
 Am.
 Ass'n of Political Consultants, Inc., No. 19-631, concerning the constitutionality of Section 227(b) of the TCPA.
-On May 13, 2020, the Court granted Company's motion to stay all proceedings in the matter pending the U.S. Supreme Court's decision in the Barr case.
+In May, 2020, the Court granted the Company's motion to stay all proceedings in the matter pending the U.S. Supreme Court's decision in the Barr case.
 The Court further informed the parties that it would be willing to entertain another motion to stay pending the Supreme Court's granting review on the issue of what constitutes an "automatic telephone dialing system" ("ATDS") in the Duguid v.
 Facebook petition.
-On July 6, 2020, the U.S. Supreme Court ruled on Barr and invalidated the government-debt call exception but severed that provision and did not strike down the entire automated call restriction of the TCPA.
-With respect to the Company's litigation, per the Court's order the parties filed a joint status report on July 13, 2020.
-On July 17, 2020, the parties appeared before the Court for a case management conference.
+In July, 2020, the U.S. Supreme Court ruled on Barr and invalidated the government-debt call exception but severed that provision and did not strike down the entire automated call restriction of the TCPA.
+With respect to the Company's litigation, in July, 2020, per the Court's order, the parties filed a joint status report and appeared before the Court for a case management conference.
 In the interim, the Supreme Court granted review on the issue of what constitutes an ATDS in the Duguid v.
 Facebook petition, and the Company subsequently proposed that the Court extend the stay until the Supreme Court issues a decision on Facebook's petition.
-At the case management conference on July 17, 2020 the Court ruled:
+At the case management conference held in July, 2020 the Court ruled: